Skip to main content

 Usage tracking and monitoring

-1. Customer: Uses the feature or service, performing actions that generate billable events (for example, makes API calls).
+1. Customer: Uses the feature or service, performing actions that generate billable events.

 2. Merchant: